Published on Wednesday, August 9, 2017

 Grunes said the intent is to make it easy and quicker for patients.
-To that end, the pathologists will continue to travel to cancer clinics at the Jackson Medical Mall Thad Cochran Center, especially for patients who have limited transportation.
+This will be especially important as more UMMC clinics open in off-campus sites.
+One practice won't end: Pathologists will continue going to cancer clinics at the Jackson Medical Mall Thad Cochran Center and to the Lakeland Medical Building - especially for patients who have limited transportation.

-“They’ve been over here,” said Dr. Lana Jackson, an associate professor of otolaryngology and communicative sciences and a surgeon on the UMMC Cancer Institute’s Head and Neck Care Team.
+“They’ve been over here (JMM),” said Dr. Lana Jackson, an associate professor of otolaryngology and communicative sciences and a surgeon on the UMMC Cancer Institute’s Head and Neck Care Team.
 “Our patients love it.
 They don’t have to make a second trip.”

 Partnering with dermatology allows the pathology department to start the clinic and build volume.
 Gunessaid she hopes one day the pathologists will have their own space and the same-day biopsies will be an accepted and expected part of UMMC services.